scribe-security/docs/docs/integrating-scribe/admission-controller/gatekeeper-provider.md

 ```

 ### Signing evidence
-You can sign images or any type of evidence using Valint.
+You can sign image SBOMs or any other type of evidence using Valint.
 For more information see [attestation](https://scribe-security.netlify.app/docs/valint/attestations) page.

 ### X509-based Signatures